Scott Bighorse

 Scott Norris Bighorse (born c.
 1956) is an Osage American politician.
 Between 2006 and 2008, Bighorse was a member of the Oklahoma House of Representatives from the 36th district.
 From 2010 to 2014, he served as assistant principal chief of the Osage Nation.
 Bighorse was elevated to interim principal chief of the Osage Nation after the 2014 impeachment of John Red Eagle and replaced later that year by Geoffrey Standing Bear.
-Bighorse was elected to the Osage Nation Congress in 2018.
+Bighorse was elected to the Osage Nation Congress in 2018 and served until 2026.

 Early life and career

 In the Osage language, Bighorse is known as Kiheka, translated to English as Big Chief.
 Prior to his first campaign for public office, Bighorse worked for the Oklahoma state government for 24 years as a correctional officer and juvenile detention consultant.
 As a child, he had been inspired to participate in county and tribal politics by members of his family.
 Outside of his political activity and public service, Bighorse became known as a traditional singer.